bmfahs/gtd-appscript/README.md

 - **Export**: Download your completed task history to CSV.
 - **MLO Import**: Python script (`compact_mlo.py`) to migrate from MyLifeOrganized.
 - **Database Compaction**: Clean up deleted items to keep the app fast.
+- **Unified Data Model**: Projects and Tasks share the same sheet for easier maintenance and upgrades.

 ## Prerequisites
 - A Google Account.